 So these are the best video editing software for free that can be used to edit anything ranging from basic YouTube videos to your next feature film.

-List of 10 Best Free Video Editing Software in 2019
+Best Free Video Editing Software

 1. Shotcut (Windows, MacOS, Linux)